Jobwawesh/code-challenge-week-1/README.md

 A computer that runs on either of the following; (Windows 7+, Linux, Mac OS) nodejs 9.0+

-    INSTALLATION
+### INSTALLATION
      To use this repo on your machine requires some simple steps

 Alternative One
 Open a terminal / command line interface on your computer

-Clone the repo by using the following:
+- Clone the repo by using the following:

   git clone https://github.com/Jobwawesh/code-challenge-week-1
-Be patient as it creates a copy on your local machine for you.
+- Be patient as it creates a copy on your local machine for you.

-Change directory to the repo folder:
+- Change directory to the repo folder:

   cd code-challenge-week-1
-(Optional) Open it in Visual Studio Code
+- (Optional) Open it in Visual Studio Code

   code .

-(Alternate Option)
+### (Alternate Option)
 Open it in any editor of your choice.

-Alternative Two
+### Alternative Two
-On the top right corner of this page there is a button labelled Fork.
+- On the top right corner of this page there is a button labelled Fork.

-Click on that button to fork the repo to your own account.
+- Click on that button to fork the repo to your own account.

-Take on the process in Alternative One above.
+- Take on the process in Alternative One above.

-Remember to replace your username when cloning.
+- Remember to replace your username when cloning.

   git clone https://github.com/Jobwawesh/code-challenge-week-1

+  ## Running the Application
+  - Run the Application
+  *node index.js*

 ## Author